computer-science-engineering/learning-computer-science/src/LeetCode/src/Explore/Interview/GoogleInterview/SortingAndSearching/PacificAtlanticWaterFlow/readme.md

 ## Notes

+1. This is similar to Number of Distinct Islands problem.
 1. [LeetCode discussion - Java BFS & DFS from Ocean](https://leetcode.com/explore/interview/card/google/63/sorting-and-searching-4/456/discuss/90733/Java-BFS-and-DFS-from-Ocean)

     1. Two Queue and add all the Pacific border to one queue; Atlantic border to another queue.